On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Proof Overview

-\paragraph{Regime comparison: grokking vs. edge-of-competence relay.} The key difference is whether $\nabla_q \widetilde\cJ_{L_{k+1}}$ becomes non-negligible before $\nabla_q \widetilde\cJ_{L_k}$ has decayed to a saturated signal.
-Guided by \Cref{lem-grad-char-tech,lem:step-invariant-prob} , activating $L_{k+1}$ in the first place requires its target attention $\attn_{L_{k+1}}$ to reach a constant-level regime so that the gate $(\Delta_{L_{k+1}})^{L_{k+1}}$ is not exponentially suppressed; the handoff is then controlled by when
+\paragraph{Regime comparison: smooth vs.\ delayed implicit curriculum.} The key difference is whether $\nabla_q \widetilde\cJ_{L_{k+1}}$ becomes non-negligible before $\nabla_q \widetilde\cJ_{L_k}$ has decayed to a saturated signal.
+With \Cref{lem-grad-char-tech,lem:step-invariant-prob} in mind, activating $L_{k+1}$ in the first place requires its target attention $\attn_{L_{k+1}}$ to reach a constant-level regime so that the gate $(\Delta_{L_{k+1}})^{L_{k+1}}$ is not exponentially suppressed; the handoff is then controlled by when